 Unrealistic ambitions are the ambitions or life goals that are beyond your reach and can’t be achieved.

 Note: Realistic goals can be achieved.
 Unrealistic goals can’t be achieved.

 Realistic goal: You want to travel to space in 2022

 Unrealistic goal: You want to be the first person to travel to planet Pluto and start up a family there in 2022

 While one is ambitious, the other example is too ambitious.
 Even if you follow all due processes, you will never get to Pluto and start up a family there in 2022.

 It’s good to dream big realistic dreams and goals.
 But it’s terrible to dream unrealistic dreams and goals.

 Fantasies are examples of unrealistic goals.
 Something that has a 99.9% chance of not coming true.

 And if you spend a lot of your time trying to achieve unrealistic goals, then you might waste a significant period of your life that you aren’t going to get back.
-You will also have the high risk of emotional draining and exhaustion.
+You will also have a high risk of emotional draining and exhaustion.